Dynamic Optimization and Safety Indicator Injection for Jailbreaking Text-to-Image Models with Multimodal Safety Filters

+This failure stems from a deeper issue: token-level attacks modify surface forms without altering the global semantics (or latent intent) of the prompt~\cite{jin_is_2020,wallace_universal_2019}.
+Semantics-aware, multi-stage filters can therefore still reject paraphrases by inferring unsafe intent from contextual cues such as the depicted scene, roles, or setting.
+Moreover, purely static prompting or self-revision without external feedback proves inadequate—once the LLM drifts toward over-sanitization or semantic loss, it lacks a corrective signal to recover.
+In the absence of quantitative semantic guidance, self-guided prompt editing often becomes unstable and misaligned~\cite{deng_divide-and-conquer_2024}.

-To address these challenges, We propose \textbf{GhostPrompt}, the first dynamic adversarial optimization framework for jailbreaking multimodal safety filters in text-to-image (T2I) models (see Figure~\ref{fig:introduction}).
-It comprises two key components: (i) \emph{Dynamic Optimization for Text Filter Bypass}, which iteratively guides a large language model (LLM) using feedback from safety filters and CLIP scores to generate semantically aligned adversarial prompts with minimal queries; and (ii) \emph{Adaptive Safety Indicator Injection}, which frames image-level bypass as a reinforcement learning problem by dynamically inserting benign visual cues to bypass image safety filters while preserving NSFW semantics.
-Together, these components enable GhostPrompt to achieve high success in bypassing multimodal safety filters, outperforming prior methods in bypass rate, semantic fidelity, and efficiency.
+To address these challenges, we propose \textbf{OptJail}, a dynamic optimization framework for jailbreaking multimodal safety filters in text-to-image (T2I) models (see Figure~\ref{fig:introduction}).
+It comprises two key components: (i) \emph{Dynamic Optimization for Text Filter Bypass}, which iteratively guides a large language model (LLM) using feedback from text filters and CLIP scores to generate semantically aligned adversarial prompts; and (ii) \emph{Adaptive Safety Indicator Injection}, which frames image-level bypass as a reinforcement learning problem by dynamically inserting benign visual cues.
+Together, these components enable OptJail to achieve high success in bypassing multimodal safety filters, outperforming prior methods in bypass rate, semantic fidelity and efficiency.